saschanaz/ime-rs/README.md

 This is a porting project for Microsoft Chinese (Simplified, China) IME sample from C++ to Rust.

+## Build

+* You need to be on 64bit Windows.
+(Solely because I don't want to complicate the Visual Studio configuration and the build script)
+* Install the latest [Visual Studio](https://visualstudio.microsoft.com/downloads/), [Rust](https://www.rust-lang.org/), and [PowerShell](https://www.microsoft.com/store/productId/9MZ1SNWT0N5D).
+* Copy-paste `cpp/SampleIME/Dictionary/SampleIMESimplifiedQuanPinUtf8.txt` into `cpp/x64/Debug`.
+* Run and choose the x64/Debug configuration, as any other configurations are not supported.

+## Deploy

+`regsvr32 cpp/x64/Debug/SampleIME.dll` on a admin priviliged terminal.

 ## Features

 These features are all from the original sample and being ported.